fiddler-labs/fiddler-examples/README.md

 <a name="examples"></a>
 # Examples
-*The goal of these examples books is to show you how to walkthrough installation, monitoring, and model upload of Fiddler using different model frameworks and data types.
-You can also use these as a reference guide to upload your dataset and model along with production traffic that you want to monitor, into Fiddler.*
+*The goal of these examples notebooks provide a walkthrough of the installation, monitoring, and model upload of Fiddler using different model frameworks and data types.
+You can also use these as a reference guide to uploading your dataset and model along with production traffic that you want to monitor, into Fiddler.*

  ### To get started
  1. Sing up for a free trial of [Fiddler](https://www.fiddler.ai/trial).